 8

+Best views.
 The Henry Jones Art Hotel occupies what has been Hobart’s prime real estate for a long, long time – the Old Wharf.
-The place is steeped in Tasmanian history and offers one of the best all-round views of Mount Wellington, the city, and the harbor.
-If you’re an LGBTQ traveler interested in exploring Hobart beyond the run-of-the-mill tours, then this is where you should be.
+The place is steeped in Tasmanian history and offered one of the best all-round views of Mount Wellington, the city, and the harbor.
 Thus, it’s no surprise that it’s one of the most popular and sought-after gay hotels in Hobart.

-Henry Jones is touted as Australia’s first ‘art hotel’, and features a singular collection of contemporary Tasmanian art.
-The interiors are reminiscent of the early 21st-century while retaining elements of the historical architecture like the sandstone walls.
-However, the best historic highlight is the spiral staircase in the Peacock Suite, which is the oldest spiral staircase in all of Tasmania!
-Although there’s a gym on-site, we encourage you to forget about the usual facilities and instead focus on the local charm.
-For instance, there’s a terrific shop that not only has delightful local crafts but also hosts history and art tours.
-Plus, the concierge team at the hotel has some distinctive travel tips about Hobart’s hidden gems, which you should definitely know.
-Besides two restaurants, there’s even an à la carte breakfast in the lobby.
+Henry Jones is touted as Australia’s first ‘art hotel’ and features a singular collection of contemporary Tasmanian art.
+We loved the influences of the early 21st century while retaining elements of historical architecture like the sandstone walls.
+However, the best historic highlight is the Peacock Suite’s spiral staircase, the oldest spiral staircase in all of Tasmania!
+We went click-happy while snapping photographs of this historical feature.
+Aside from modern amenities like the gym, we loved the focus on the local charm.
+For instance, there was a terrific shop that not only has delightful local crafts but also hosts history and art tours.
+Plus, the concierge team had some distinctive travel tips about Hobart’s hidden gems, which we loved.
+Besides two restaurants, there was even an à la carte breakfast in the lobby.

-All rooms cleverly retain original architectural details with modern amenities like minibars and slick bathrooms.
-We’d recommend one of the Waterfront Spa suites, which have striking harbor views and huge spa baths.
+All rooms cleverly retained original architectural details with modern amenities like minibars and slick bathrooms.
+We’d recommend one of the Waterfront Spa suites, where we also stayed, which had striking harbor views and huge spa baths.

 The Corinda Collection